SummIt: Iterative Text Summarization via ChatGPT: Introduction

 \section{Introduction}

 Document summarization aims to compress text material while retaining its most salient information.
 With the increasing amount of publicly available text data, the significance of automated summarization techniques has amplified.
 Recent advancements in summarization systems, leveraging neural networks and pre-trained language models, have demonstrated notable progress~\cite{cheng2016neural,nallapati2016abstractive,liu2019text,lewis2019bart,50901}.
-The above end-to-end systems are all built end-to-end and follow a one-shot paradigm that generates summaries in a single step.
+The above summarization systems are all built end-to-end and follow a one-shot paradigm that generates summaries in a single step.
+On the contrary, humans often write text through an evolutionary process characterized by multiple iterations of drafting and editing~\cite{Faltings2020TextEB}.

-However, current end-to-end summarization systems face several challenges.
-Firstly, they are often optimized based on imperfect reference summaries, and widely used evaluation metrics like ROUGE may not accurately assess summary quality.
-Secondly, these systems frequently encounter issues such as hallucination, generating ungrammatical or even factually incorrect content~\cite{kryscinski2019evaluating,zhang2022improving}.
-Thirdly, most systems lack controllability as they only produce a single generic summary for the entire document.
-In practice, generating summaries that cater to specific aspects or queries, instead of a single condensed version of the entire document, would be more beneficial to meet real user requirements.
+These end-to-end summarization systems encounter multiple challenges.
+Firstly, they frequently suffer from the issue of hallucination, resulting in the generation of ungrammatical or factually incorrect content~\cite{kryscinski-etal-2020-evaluating,zhang-etal-2022-improving-faithfulness}.
+Secondly, these systems are often optimized using imperfect reference summaries, and widely adopted evaluation metrics like ROUGE may not accurately assess summary quality.
+Thirdly, most of these systems lack controllability, as they only produce a single generic summary conditionally on the input document.
+In practice, instead of a single condensed version of the entire document, generating summaries that cater to specific aspects or queries would be more beneficial to meet the diverse requirements of users.